-You can expect trails to mostly consist of shady redwood forests (some with trees that are around 1,200 years old), creeks, huckleberries, ferns, and even waterfalls.
+You can expect trails to mostly consist of shady redwood groves (some with trees that are around 1,200 years old), creeks, huckleberries, ferns, and even waterfalls.

-For a good waterfall hike, tackle the 1.5-mile Iverson Trail to Tiptoe Falls.
-Or, if you’re looking for a serious all-day hike, the 11.9-mile hike to Peters Creek Grove is one of the best hikes in the Bay Area and where you’ll find some of the most remote redwoods in California.
+Or, if you’re looking for a serious all-day hike, the 18-mile Long Ridge to Peters Creek is one of the best hikes in the Bay Area and where you’ll find some of the most remote redwoods in California.